corsairmarks/combined_silfae_revisited/mod/README.md

     * Your former overlords, the Beep Boops, will spawn if the Synthetic Dawn DLC is active
     * Beep-Boop species: removed High Maintenance, add Efficient Processors so that all points are spent
     * Beep-Boop empire: now a regular empire, with a special exception allowing them to have a colony in the same system (in order to fight you)
+    * The Beep-Boops begin with a starbase above their planet, or an orbital ring if the Overlord DLC is active
     * You cannot close your borders to the Beep-Boops, nor can they close theirs to you
     * Beep-Boops will hate you for rejecting them
+* The Octee-lan are part of the Aquatic species class (if you own the Aquatics Species Pack) or Molluscoid species class (if you don't) (since Stellaris 3.8)
+* The Beep-Boop portrait (there is only one) is part of the Machine and Robot species classes, meaning you can use it for your own amchine empire or as alternate robot portraits (since Stellaris 3.8)
-* You can use the Octee-lan portraits for your own empires without any DLC requirements
+* You can use the Octee-lan portraits for your own empires without any DLC requirements as well as the robotic Beep-Boops (the machine version requires Synthetic Dawn)
-* You can use the Beep-Boop portrait (there is only one) for your own machine empires if you have Synthetic Dawn

 ## Compatibility

-In order to make the Alien Zoo available to gestalts (needed for the Beep-Boops), it is necessary to override `d_alien_pets_deposit`.
-That means this mod is incompatible with other mods that modify that planetary deposit - although I doubt many do.

-This mod now overrides two diplomatic actions (Close Borders and Declare Rivalry) in order to prevent players beginning in Tsukimi Pool from closing their borders to the Beep-Boops (which would otherwise their fleets stuck permanently MIA).
+This mod overrides two diplomatic actions (Close Borders and Declare Rivalry) in order to prevent players beginning in Tsukimi Pool from closing their borders to the Beep-Boops (which would otherwise cause their fleets to be stuck permanently MIA).
 That means this mod is not compatible with others that make changes to the same diplomatic actions (but does not conflict with mods that add extra diplomatic message text).
 Otherwise compatible with any other mod that does not add the same portraits, species class, or art assets.

 The Launcher will tell you that some mods are outdated - that is because the dependency is out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mod.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### Event Preemption